 Mongolia’s steppe is home to one of the world’s last surviving nomadic cultures.
 Nomadic cultural heritage and lifestyle are still very similar to the traditions of centuries ago.
-During our trip through Mongolia we have the chance to see the Nomadic culture from the inside.
+During our trip through Mongolia, we have the chance to see the Nomadic culture from the inside.
 We stay with Nomadic families in their Ger, a round tent covered with skin or felt.
 It is the most incredible experience.
-We stay with the Champion herder of Mongolia, and help with all her chores of getting the baby goats back to their momma’s.
+We stay with the Champion herder of Mongolia and help with all her chores of getting the baby goats back to their momma’s.
 The family of the Eagle Huntress is the most generous we have ever met.
-At the end of our trip our driver tells us we travel more close to the Nomadic people than most tourists.
+At the end of our trip, our driver tells us we travel closer to the Nomadic people than most tourists.
 Here is our list of interesting facts we learn about Mongolian Nomadic Culture.

-Are you thinking about travelling to Mongolia?
+Are you thinking about traveling to Mongolia?
 Read here why you should definitely go.

 Nomadic families move two or three times a year

-They move according to the nature circumstances of the season.
+They move according to the natural circumstances of the season.
 They move from their winter to their summer camp and sometimes to a spring camp in between.
 A winter camp is usually located in a valley; near mountains to shelter the animals.
-During summer or spring moving to a more open space is important so the animals can graze.
-Normally nomadic families don’t move far from one camp to another, and stay within the region.
+During summer or spring moving to more open space is important so the animals can graze.
+Normally nomadic families don’t move far from one camp to another and stay within the region.

 Nomadic life takes place in and around their Ger

 Everything nomadic people need is there.
 Most Gers are about ten meters in diameter.
 Each Ger has a fireplace in the middle, for cooking and to keep the Ger warm.
-Smoke from the fire place escapes through a hole in the centre of the roof.
+Smoke from the fireplace escapes through a hole in the center of the roof.
 These large portable tents protect nomadic families from some of the coldest temperatures on the planet during winter.
 The temperatures in winter range from -20°C to – 45°C degrees, a heated shelter is definitely needed!

 Nomadic families need to keep track of their family trees